Effective surjectivity of Galois representations of products of elliptic curves over function fields: Effective surjectivity for products

-If $H = D$ then we are done.
-Otherwise, our application of \cref{MW_lemma} tells us that we have an isomorphism $f: V \to V'$ and a character $\chi_0$ on $G_K$ (induced from the character $\chi$ on $H$ given by the lemma) such that, for every $\sigma \in G_K$,
+We may then apply \cref{MW_lemma} with the above $H, V_1$ and $V_2$ (the correct divisor $e \mid (\ell-1)$ is determined by this setup as described in \cite[p.
+251]{MW_Galois}, while $B_1, B_2,$ and $D$ are as described in the statement of the referenced lemma).
+If $H = D$, then we are done.
+Otherwise, we have an isomorphism $f: V_1 \to V_2$ and a character $\chi_0$ on $G_K$, induced from the character $\chi$ on $H$ given by the lemma, such that, for every $\sigma \in G_K$,